 It’s a way of parenting that can be traced back to Spock — a way of raising babies that has no scientific backing.
 Babies will develop and grow.
 Parenting styles don’t matter.

-“Really what has worked best throughout history is to respond to a baby’s needs,” Johnson says.
+“What has worked best throughout history is to respond to a baby’s needs,” Johnson says.
 “Do the best you can at the moment you’re in.
 Find something that feels right for you and your family.
 There are a lot of things under ‘what feels right’ that is healthy for your child.
 There isn’t one supreme approach because there are human beings involved and humans are different.”

-So while parents may obsess over their parenting style, it turns out that it probably doesn’t matter in the long run.
+So although parents may obsess over their parenting style, it turns out that it probably doesn’t matter in the long run.
 Not as long as the basis for that parenting style is simply being there for your child.

 This article was originally published on